ihighflyer/fhem-tablet-ui/README.md

 ## Widgets

-Currently there are more then 20 types of widgets in the base installation.
+Currently there are more than 20 types of widgets in the base installation.

 | Widget | Description |
 | ------ | ----------- |